ThiwankaReiss/Can_logger/README.md

 ## Notes

 - Proteus and KiCad schematic files are not included yet.
-- The images in `img/` show the smaller circuit revisions and can be expanded later with schematic or PCB documentation.
+- The circuit gallery at the top contains every image currently in `img/`.